What is Technical Debt and How to Manage it?

 As there are no one-size-fits-all metrics created to track or measure technical debt, you can try making a list of tasks and schedule hours devoted solely to addressing tech debt.
 Also, it helps to formalize the decision-making process as to how and when to handle TD activities.
 Such practice encourages IT departments and business leaders to collaborate and resolve conflicts of interest.

-In their fight against TD, some companies go beyond simple planning and create special departments made up of architects whose job is to resolve the technical debt.
+In their fight against TD, some companies go beyond simple planning and create special departments made up of Architects whose job is to resolve the technical debt.

 3. Introduce Code Standards and Reviews

 Code standards are collections of programming rules, guidelines, and best practices.
-They help developers write clean, readable code and easily address any changes that may need to be made later.
+They help Developers write clean, readable code and easily address any changes that may need to be made later.
 Coding standards reduce the tech debt in the long run by clarifying and unifying the standards of a “good app”.

-Code review is a process where developers audit each others’ codes for errors.
+Code review is a process where Developers audit each others’ codes for errors.
 In addition to avoiding potential issues, this practice allows the team to learn from one another and develop their skills.

 4. Embrace Agile Software Development Practices